glaxyt/glaxyt/README.md

 - #👀 I’m interested in python, deaplearning

-- #🌱 I’m currently learning deeplearning and algorithm
+- #🌱 I’m currently learning pandas and algorithm

 - #📫 How to reach me contact by glaxyt@naver.com or you can contact on https://sunghyun98.tistory.com/